VykingDev/model-viewer/README.txt

 To build: In the "model-viewer/packages" subfolder of model-viewer run: npm run build To run a test server: In the "model-viewer/packages" subfolder of model-viewer run: npm run serve
+NOTE: You will get a Circular dependencies error.
+This can be ignored.

 A test page using this test server is: "https://192.168.0.20:3001/model-viewer-test.html".
 You will probable have to go to "https://192.168.0.20:8080" first to grant certificate privilege.